Accenture/reactive-interaction-gateway/docs/intro.md

 sidebar_label: What is RIG?
 ---

-(If you're in a hurry you can skip this part and go directly to [setting up your development environment](getting-started.md).)

 ## The ugly part of web apps: handling asynchronous events

 Do you already use asynchronous events in your app?
 If you don't, you probably should.
 Just think of a website that shows game stats of your favorite sports team while they're on the field.
 I bet you'd expect the scores to be updated in real-time - you definitely don't want to refresh the page every 10 seconds.
 But how would you implement something like that in your app?